adarshdbg/Implementation-of-TCP-Tahoe-in-ns-3/src/internet/doc/tcp.rst

 academic peer-reviewed paper on these congestion control algorithms, see http://dl.acm.org/citation.cfm?id=2756518 .

+Tahoe
+^^^^^
+Tahoe follows the same congestion window increment strategies as Reno algorithm,
+namely: slow start and congestion avoidance.
+Tahoe differs from the Reno in only one aspect, the way it responds to a threshold number of duplicate ACKs.

+  If three duplicate ACKs are received(i.e. four ACKs acknowledging the same packet), just like in case of a RTO, Tahoe performs a fast retransmit, sets the slow start threshold to half of the current congestion window, then reduces the congestion window to 1 MSS, and resets to slow start state.
+  Behavior of both Reno and Tahoe is identical in other scenarios.

 New Reno
 ^^^^^^^^
 New Reno algorithm introduces partial ACKs inside the well-established Reno